The battle was still raging at daybreak,

 “Damn, Rye, the river’s red!”
 Bill was looking though binoculars and pointing to a red slick meandering along the river’s surface.

 Even without the aid of the binoculars, Rye could see it now and was sickened by the sight.
-“The river is sucking up the blood from the land, carrying it out to sea.”
+“The river

 For the rest of the day the outcome was unpredictable as each side made gains and suffered losses.